Dental Sealants – Fort Washington, PA

 Guarding Teeth from Cavities

-Sometimes brushing is not enough, especially when it comes to those hard-to-reach spots in your child’s mouth.
+Sometimes brushing the teeth is not enough, especially when it comes to those hard-to-reach spots in your child’s mouth.
 It is difficult for a toothbrush to reach between the small cracks and grooves on teeth.
 If left alone, those tiny areas can develop tooth decay.
-Sealants give your child’s teeth extra protection against decay and help prevent cavities.
+Dental sealants in Fort Washington give your child’s teeth extra protection against decay and help prevent cavities.

 Dental sealants are plastic resins that bond and harden in the deep grooves on the tooth’s surface.
 When a tooth is sealed, the tiny grooves become smooth, and are less likely to harbor plaque.
 With sealants, brushing becomes easier and more effective against tooth decay.